 - Inability to wear part-time.
 To fully adapt to GP lenses and to stay comfortable wearing them, you have to wear them every day.
 If you stop wearing them for several days, you will be more aware of the lenses on your eyes and you'll have to re-adapt to the lenses.

 - Increased possibility of dislodging.
 Because they are smaller than soft lenses, gas permeable lenses can dislodge from your eyes during contact sports or if you rub your eyes aggressively.

 - Vulnerability to sand and dust.
 GP lenses don't conform to the shape of your eye like soft lenses do, so it's possible sand or dust can get under your lenses at the beach or on a windy day.
 (You can minimize this risk by wearing wrap-style sunglasses outdoors.)

 - Higher lens replacement costs.
 Unlike soft lenses, which come in limited sizes, GP lenses are custom-made to the shape of your eye.
 This makes GP lenses more expensive to replace if you lose them.
 Also, it can take up to a week to get a GP lens replaced.So it's a good idea to purchase a spare pair to avoid the inconvenience of being without your GP lenses if you lose or break one.

 Since comfort is the primary barrier to GP use, an interesting innovation is the hybrid contact lens.
 These lenses have a GP center, surrounded by a soft lens "skirt."
 The goal of hybrid lenses is to provide the clarity of a gas permeable lens and wearing comfort that rivals that of a soft lens.

 Call for more information and a trial fitting

-To see if gas permeable lenses are right for you, call Dr. Michael McCormick and schedule an appointment with one of our optometrists.
+To see if gas permeable lenses are right for you, call our office and schedule an appointment with one of our optometrists.

 Learn more about additional eye conditions and our services at mccormickvision.com